 Using “capital punishment,” rather than “death penalty,” as a search term may produce more relevant results.

-If you aren’t finding sources on your topic, try stringing together a series of words and phrases that are related.
-Web tools like Google automatically add the word AND between your terms.
-Be aware that not all library databases add the word AND to your search terms.
+Library databases don’t automatically add the word AND to your search terms.
 In a basic search, it’s always a good idea to use one or two narrow terms and one very broad term connected by the word AND to improve your search results (e.g. Thor and death and mythology).
 [The capitalization of AND isn’t necessary, it’s done here for emphasis.]

 If you want to search throughout the text of articles, you can also select All Text from an advanced search.